Banff National Park

 Banff National Park Quick Facts

-• Cave hot springs was the birth of tourism in Banff National Park – now known as Cave & Basin
+- The disovery of cave hot springs was the birth of tourism in Banff National Park – now known as Cave & Basin in Banff.

 - The first hotel, then Canadian Pacific Banff Springs Hotel, was built in 1885

 - The park encompasses 6,641 square kilometres (2,564 square miles) of valleys, mountains, glaciers, forests, meadows and rivers.